 All applicants applying for a graduate degree must complete a successful audition that includes the following repertoire:

 - A 20-30 minute audition that includes at least three works from different style periods.
 All selections must be memorized

-Students interested in an undergraduate or graduate degrees in Piano Pedagogy degree must also complete an interview with the keyboard faculty.
+Students interested in an undergraduate or a graduate degree in Piano Pedagogy degree must also complete an interview with the keyboard faculty.